hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 transfers.
 It presents a new Security Consideration for DNS.
 Some questions to discuss are:

-* Should DoT in this new case be required to use only TLS 1.3 and higher to avoid residual exposure?
 * How should padding be used in IXFR?
 * Should there be an option to 'pad' an AXFR response (i.e. a set of AXFR responses on a given connection) to hide the zone size?